NotShige/OnixClientFaq/README.md

 -Exclude: [here](https://bit.ly/3lmM701)

-If you have an antivirus not included here or the bit.ly link stops working, dm me @ItzHugo#0001 so I can fix it :).
+If you have an antivirus not included here or the bit.ly link stops working, dm me @ItzHugo#0001 so I can fix it.